DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-03 Meeting Notes.md

 - The enemy does a quick thrust with the spear
 - A short range burst of fire shoots from the spear as well, inflicting damage to the player
 - The attack animation could look something like this: https://youtu.be/W0j2YzlkT0k?si=eWaW6Ym7BuefY5GF&t=49

+## 3D Art

+### Continue Working on the Stuff You're Already Working On

+### Enemy Weapons

+Small Plan:
+- Find placeholder weapons to use as size references
+- Send them to the artists so they can make the asset
+- Animator will use the placeholder to animate with
+- Once the asset is done, swap it in